 Digitising and automating the contract management process

-Practically, let’s step back and take a look at how most organisations manage their contracting cycle.
+From and contract management perspective, and practically, let’s step back and take a look at how most organisations manage their contracting cycle.
 To do this, we will be using the sales process as an example.

 Each organisation has a sales force.
 Typically, the sales team go out in the field with paper-based contracts covering a large geographical area, travelling long distances to see and sign up clients (although, with new technology and people more readily buying online, the travelling salesperson is already under threat).
 The team then return to their regional offices days (possibly weeks) later with the signed contracts.
 The contract details are captured by the admin departments, which then send the details to accounts for billing.
 Once this is completed, then only are the goods or services distributed.
 Thereafter, the contracts are filed, administration draws up reports on sales volumes, and someone tries to manage the information on an Excel spreadsheet, in an attempt to track key dates or tasks.